Ampalaya con carne is a Filipino beef stir-fry with ampalaya (or bitter melon) cooked in a savory sauce.

 Instructions

-- In a bowl, combine soy sauce, oyster sauce, sugar, sesame oil, 1 tablespoon cornstarch, and ½ cup water.
-Mix until the cornstarch and sugar are completely dissolved.
+- Mix soy sauce, oyster sauce, sugar, sesame oil, 1 tablespoon cornstarch, and ½ cup water.
 Set aside.

-- Add the ampalaya and stir-fry until it reaches your preferred level of tenderness.
+- Add the ampalaya and cook to your liking.

 Notes